malach-it/boruta_auth/README.md

 2. Implement ResourceOwners context

-In order to have user flows working, You need to implement `Boruta.Oauth.ResourceOwners`.
+In order to have user flows operational, You need to implement `Boruta.Oauth.ResourceOwners` behaviour.

 Here is an example implementation:
 ```elixir